 If you do decide that you want to give blogging a go think about what you want to gain from your blog.
 Whilst you can earn money from blogging, and there are plenty of people who are, it is most definitely not a get rich quick scheme or an easy way to earn money.
 However, blogging can be very rewarding emotionally and financially.
 People blog for all sorts of different reasons: for money, to document their lives, as therapy, to help others or just as a hobby and because they enjoy it.
 It’s useful to have in your head what you want to gain and achieve from your blog at the beginning, so you can prioritise your time accordingly and not let your blog become another stress in your life.

 This will also affect your decision whether to set yourself up on one of the free blogging websites, or go self-hosted straight away.
-If you are blogging just for yourself or as a creative outlet then a free blogging website is fine, and of course you can change over at a later stage if things change.
+If you are blogging just for yourself or as a creative outlet then a free blogging website is fine.
+At a later stage if things change, you can make a website which will look more serious and it will be able to take much more content than a free platform.
 I decided to go self-hosted straight away to save the hassle later on.
 I knew I wanted to work with brands, and earn a small income so it made sense to start right from the get go.
 As it turns out it was a good decision for me as 3-months later I was approached by my first brand.

 So, What are you going to blog about?